The best time to visit the Galapagos Islands really depends on when you have available for this incredible vacation.

 The wildlife can be seen at all times of year.
 However, some animals have different seasons dependent on migration patterns.
 If you have a particular animal in mind, it’s worth checking on the best times for seeing them.
 Examples include hammerheads and whale sharks.

-Most of the iconic wildlife always stay on or around the islands, so can they be seen throughout the year and will always be around to greet you on your visit.
+Most of the iconic wildlife always stay on or around the islands, so can be seen throughout the year and will always be around to greet you on your visit.
 As the islands were only recently discovered relative to other areas, the animals are still very friendly so you will understand why maintaining a respectful distance is more your responsibility than theirs.

 We will now mention some of the different points to consider when planning the best time to visit the Galapagos Islands.